-Building the 260-foot-long Central Avenue Bridge, linking Harbor Point with Harbor East, will cost $46.78 million under a contract approved yesterday by the Board of Estimates.
+The 260-foot-long Central Avenue Bridge, linking Harbor Point with Harbor East, and an adjoining streetscape project will cost $46.78 million under a contract approved yesterday by the Board of Estimates.

 Allan Myers, a Pennsylvania construction company, was awarded the design-build contract for the first major new bridge in Baltimore in more than a decade.

 The bridge will serve the 27-acre Harbor Point site, whose first phase of construction includes the Exelon Tower, a 350,000-square-foot residential apartment building, large parking garage and landscaped park.

 The project comes amid a backlog of other roads projects in Baltimore.

 To pay for the bridge, the city reallocated $35 million in federal funds originally earmarked for other construction.
 Those projects included the realignment of Boston Street between Canton Crossing and I-95 and a new bridge over Herring Run, replacing the badly deteriorated Harford Road bridge.

 Originally planned to be completed in February 2016, the Harbor Point bridge is now expected to open in 2018.

 About $6.6 million of the construction costs will be financed by TIF (tax increment financing) bonds awarded to the Beatty Development Group, Harbor Point’s developer, by the Rawlings-Blake administration.

 The Baltimore Department of Transportation, on social media, has called this story misleading and inaccurate.